fenvalle/Asus-Vivobook-X510UR-Catalina-10.15.2-Hackintosh/README.md

 2. Copy /ACPI/additional/SSDT-RMNE to /ACPI/patched.
 3. Reboot.
 - Note: For iMessage, FaceTime, and App Store to function correctly with RMNE, I recommend you install RMNE before trying to connect to any USB networking devices.
 Otherwise, you need to reset the network mapping by having RMNE set to en0.
 Use Google.

-## Activate Sleep and Airplane fn keys

-1. Follow the simple directions given in https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction
-    - Download Release of AsusSMC: https://github.com/hieplpvip/AsusSMC/releases
-    - Run install_daemon.sh by dragging it onto terminal.
-    - Reboot if the script does not seem to work.
-After updating your EFI folder or any kexts, you may need to run the script again.

-## Remap PS2

-1. Use MaciASL to save ACPI/additional/SSDT-PS2.dsl with the .aml extension in Patched folder.
-2. Reboot.
-- Optional: If you have a non-macOS USB keyboard, uncommenting the code in SSDT-PS2.dsl will swap left-cmd and left-alt.
-Install and configure Karabiner-Elements to switch back left-cmd and left-alt.
-This result in the same mapping in your PS2 keyboard and USB keyboard.

-## Replace XOSI patch
-Pick one of the below two patches.
-### Insert _OSI for "Darwin"
-1. Delete ACPI/Patched/SSDT-XOSI.aml.
-2. Use MaciASL to save ACPI/replacement/SSDT-_OSI-XINI.dsl with the .aml extension in Patched folder.
-3. Delete the _OSI and OSID patch in config.plist/ACPI/DSDT/Patches and copy OSYS patch from /replacement/config-_OSI-XINI.plist/ACPI/DSDT/Patches to config.plist.
-4. Reboot.
-### Assign OSYS "Windows 2015" value
-1. Delete ACPI/Patched/SSDT-XOSI.aml.
-2. Use MaciASL to save ACPI/replacement/SSDT-OSYS.dsl with the .aml extension in Patched folder.
-3. Reboot.
-- In my opinion, SSDT-OSYS.dsl is safer than SSDT-_OSI-XINI.dsl.

-## When you think you are done

-1. Update Clover, kexts, and efi files.
-2. Backup your /L*/E* by copying them to the system EFI partition and/or installation USB EFI partition.

-## Other things

-1. OpenCore (10.15 Beta 2)
-    - Load CC from /L*/E*
-    - No more shutdown panics
-    - Will provide a guide to installation and booting with OC if my build is as stablized as Clover
-2. Clover
-    - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
-## Changelog

-December 16, 2019
-- Set the default touchpad patch to be SSDT-I2C1_USTP.aml.

--December 15, 2019
-- Updated AppleALC to 1.4.4 and deleted CodecCommander and the corresponding patches.

-October 28, 2019
-- Added a simplified and minimum patch of the touchpad code in ACPI: SSDT-I2Cx_USTP.dsl.

-October 26, 2019
-- Update bluetooth kexts: BrcmPatchRAM2, BrcmPatchRAM3, BrcmFirmwareData, BrcmFirmwareRepo, BrcmBluetoothInjector.kext.

-October 6, 2019
-- Added the general touchpad polling mode patch that corresponds to the laptops in hieplpvip's repo: config-touchpad_general.plist, SSDT-ELAN-General.aml

-October 4, 2019
-- Separated fake EC device from main SSDT: SSDT-EC.aml.

-September 28, 2019
-- Deleted some entries in /config.plist/ACPI/DSDT/Fixes and added an SSDT to make the laptop behave more like MBP14,1: FixMutex, FixIPIC, FixHPET, SSDT-HPET.aml.

-September 27, 2019
-- Added back MATH and LDR2 devices: SSDT-MATHLDR2_STA.aml.

-September 26, 2019
-- Added another XOSI replacement patch: SSDT-OSYS.dsl.
-- Added the steps to write your own touchpad SSDT.

-September 13, 2019
-- Option to replace XOSI patch by invoking If _OSI Darwin with SSDT-_OSI-XINI.dsl.
-- Delete SSDT-PS2.aml and add SSDT-PS2.dsl with comments.

-Prior to September 13, 2019
-- Touchpad now uses polling mode with SSDT-X510UA-Touchpad.aml with assignment of FMCN and SSCN with activation from USTP=1 for proper clicks.
-- Trimmed down SSDT-S510UA-KabyLakeR.aml and removed SSDT-RP01_PEGP for X510UA-BQ490.
-- Removed XHC AAPL properties as not required as of Sierra.
-- Removed Sinetek-rtsx.kext as the SD Card Reader is connected via USB.
-- Removed SSDT-UIA.aml and included USBPorts.kext and information for proper USB configuration and working BT after sleep.
-- Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareRepo, and BrcmPatchRAM2 are enough.
-- Separated the RMNE device.
-- Moved IGPU and HDEF contents from ACPI to config.plist.
-- Made F5 and F6 keys do nothing with SSDT-PS2.aml as they are associated with keyboard backlight which X510UA-BQ490 does not have.

 ## Credits